japonaisvolonte-

 Udon Jubey

-Kunitoraya is a must-visit spot on Rue Sainte-Anne.
-There’s always a line at the entrance, a sure sign that the udon, their house specialty, lives up to the restaurant's reputation.
+Kunitoraya is one of the must-visit spots on Rue Sainte-Anne.
+There’s always a line in front of the entrance, a sure sign that the udon, their house specialty, lives up to the restaurant's reputation.
 A delight!

 Voir cette publication sur Instagram